Bitcoin plunges as major crypto lender halts operations

 AP Business Writer

-NEW YORK (AP) — Bitcoin and other cryptocurrencies were collapsing in price Monday, after a major crypto lender halted all withdrawals citing “extreme market conditions.”
+NEW YORK (AP) — Bitcoin and other cryptocurrencies were collapsing in price Monday, after a major cryptocurrency lender effectively failed and halted all withdrawals from its platform, citing “extreme market conditions.”

-It is the second collapse of a part of the cryptocurrency world in the last two months.
-The stablecoin Terra imploded in early May, erasing tens of billions of dollars in a matter of hours.
+It’s the latest high profile collapse of a pillar of the cryptocurrency industry.
+These meltdowns have erased tens of billions of dollars of investors’ assets and spurred urgent calls to regulate the freewheeling industry.

 Bitcoin was trading at roughly $22,600 as of midday Monday, down more than 17% in the past day.
 Ethereum, another widely-followed cryptocurrency, was down more than 20%.

-On Sunday, the lending platform Celsius announced that it was pausing all withdrawals and transfers between accounts in order to “honor, over time, withdrawal obligations.”
-Celsius, with roughly 1.7 million customers, gave no indication in its announcement when it would allow users to access their funds.
+On Sunday, the cryptocurrency lending platform Celsius Network announced that it was pausing all withdrawals and transfers between accounts in order to “honor, over time, withdrawal obligations.”
+Celsius, with roughly 1.7 million customers and more than $10 billion in assets, gave no indication in its announcement when it would allow users to access their funds.

+It is the second notable collapse in the cryptocurrency universe in less than two months.
+The stablecoin Terra imploded in early May, erasing tens of billions of dollars in a matter of hours.
+Stablecoins have been seen as relatively safe, because they’re supposed to be backed by hard assets, such as a currency or gold.

+Just like Terra, Celsius had sold itself as a safe place for cryptocurrency holders to deposit their funds.
+Even while Celsius was failing, the company’s website advertised that users can “access your coins whenever, keep them safe forever.”

-“There is a lot of work ahead as we consider various options, this process will take time, and there may be delays,” it said.
+“There is a lot of work ahead as we consider various options, this process will take time, and there may be delays,” Celsius said in a statement.

+The move surprised investors and depositors.
+In online chats, they questioned why their investments weren’t protected.

 Celsius is one of the bigger cryptocurrency lending platforms, with more than $11 billion in customer assets.
 In exchange for customers’ deposits, the company gives out extremely generous yields, upwards of 19% on some accounts.
 These lending platforms have come under scrutiny recently because they offer yields that normal markets could not support, and critics have called them effectively Ponzi schemes.